uknadkarni/lfcs/lfcs-module-1.md

 `<domain> <type> <item> <value>`
 Where `domain` can be a user name, a group name, a wildcard (* for default entry), a wildcard % for group syntax
 `type` can be hard/soft
-`item` can be core, data, fsize, memlock, nofile, etc
+`item` can be core, data, fsize, memlock, nofile, noproc, etc

 `sudo less /etc/security/limits.conf`